 I lead the Watershed Process and Sustainability Research Group (WPS) in the School of Earth and Climate Sciences.
 WPS is involved in multiple research projects, including several multi-institutional projects administered by the Sen. George J. Mitchell Center for Sustainability Solutions.
 More background information related to my solutions-driven research work related to watersheds and communities can be found on my University of Maine faculty web page.

 IN THE NEWS….

-Coastal Pollution Research Grant awarded!
-WPS has been awarded a new grant from the Maine Water Resources Research Institute to conduct research for development of decision tools related to coastal bacteria pollution.
-The research builds on previous a coastal research led by the Mitchell Center focused on the scientific basis for decisions governing closures of shellfish harvesting areas and beaches in response to bacteria pollution problems.
-The new research will add to previous research, focusing on margin watershed areas (shaded purple in figure at right) and estuaries on the Maine coast.
+Coastal Pollution Research Grant awarded (Spring 2018) WPS has been awarded a new grant from the Maine Water Resources Research Institute to conduct research for development of decision tools related to coastal bacteria pollution.
+The project builds on previous research led by the Mitchell Center focused on the scientific basis for decisions governing closures of shellfish harvesting areas and beaches in response to bacteria pollution problems.
+The new work will focus on margin watershed areas (shaded purple in figure at right) and estuaries on the Maine coast.

-Penobscot Float Trip video is published by UMaine Today magazine.
-The short video highlights activities during our fall semester (2016) float down the section of the Penobscot River near campus.
+Penobscot Float Trip video published by UMaine Today magazine highlights activities during our fall semester (2016) float down the section of the Penobscot River near campus.

 Article by Buscombe, Grams, and Smith selected as 2017 Best Technical Note by the editor of the Journal of Hydraulic Engineering.

 WPS research group is highlighted in UMaine Today magazine article focused on a century of research in Acadia National Park

 WPS affiliates are included in UMaine Today article, A Century in Acadia, The Symbiosis Between a National Park and Maine’s Public Research University.
 A companion article is included in the special online edition of the magazine that highlights WPS research on coupled coastal watershed-estuary systems.
 The National Science Foundation-supported project is led by the Sen. George J. Mitchell Center for Sustainability Solutions and focused on non-point source pollution affecting the coast of Maine.